Roman86/tailwindcss-scoped-preflight/README.md

   Use it when you want preflight styles to be applied **only to particular elements** immediately (without extra roots or wrappers).
   Good for components - just specify some unique css class for all your components and use them anywhere.

-> Although all the strategies allow you to specify a number of selectors - it's recommended to use one short ruleSelector to avoid CSS bloat as selectors repeat many times in the generated CSS.
+> Although all the strategies allow you to specify a number of selectors - it's recommended to use one short selector to avoid CSS bloat as selectors repeat many times in the generated CSS.

 🔨 If none of these strategies work for your case, or something isn't perfect - you can [create your own strategy](#your-owncustom-isolation-strategy).